redsolver/skydeploy/README.md

 # SkyDeploy

-Command-Line Tool for easily deploying web apps on Skynet and setting the skyns records to point your HNS domain to the new version.
+Command-Line Tool for easily deploying web apps on Skynet and getting a Skylink v2 you can use to point your HNS or ENS domain to your web app.

 ## Install